Fractured2K/Sprint-Challenge--User-Interface/README.md

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

+Q. If you were to describe semantic HTML to the next cohort of students, what would you say?
+A. Semantic HTML means one thing and one thing only, MEANINGFUL.
+It's meaningful because each element used is to describe its purpose weather it'd be a nav, header, heading, footer, paragraph, or even a div for styling purposes.
+They all are there to provide meaning and context for you, the next developer, and SEO.

+Q. Name two big differences between display: block; and display: inline;.
+A. display: block; doesn't respect other elements and takes up the entirety of space it needs, display: inline; however takes only what it needs and has no effect upon having width or height properties applied to it.

+Q. What are the 4 areas of the box model?
+A. content, padding, border and margin.

+Q. While using flexbox, what axis does the following property work on: align-items: center?
+A. cross-axis

+Q. Explain why git is valuable to a team of developers.
+A. Git allows you maintain version control within your application.
+Meaning if you ever have to revert back due to some misfortunate occurrences or bugs in your program git will allow you to.

 ## Project Set Up

 Follow these steps to set up and work on your project: